DRLEdition19/profork-OFICIAL/README.md

-This batocera pro repo fork is msinlu for personal use and development; use at your own risk.
-Support is not avaiable.
+This batocera pro repo fork is msinly for personal use and development; use at your own risk.
+Support is not available.

 curl -L bit.ly/profork3 | bash